lingumd/School_District_Analysis/README.md

 ##### New School Spending
 ![New Scores by Spending Type](./Images/New_Scores_by_Spending_Type.png)

+Everything is the same, but the "New School Spending" % Passing Reading and % Overall Passing for the $631-645 Spending Range(Per Student) is 0.1% lower than in the "Original School Spending" table.

 #### Scores by school size
 ##### Original Scores by School Size
 ![Original Scores by School Size](./Images/Original_Scores_by_Size_Type.png)

 ##### New Scores by School Size
 ![New Scores by School Size](./Images/New_Scores_by_Size_Type.png)

+Everything is the same, but the "New School Spending" % Passing Reading for the Medium(1000-1999) for the School Size is 0.1% lower than in the "Original Scores by School Size" table.

 #### Scores by school type
 ##### Original Scores by School Type